telerik/xaml-docs/controls/raddocking/features/panes/raddocumentpane.md

 # RadDocumentPane

-__RadDocumentPane__ is a more concrete type of pane meant to host any kind of documents editable by your applications.
-Since RadDocumentPane is direct inheritor of __RadPane__ it shares the same code base as its parent - the [RadPane]({%slug raddocking-panes-radpane%}) class.
+Since RadDocumentPane is a direct inheritor of __RadPane__, it shares the same code base as its parent - the [RadPane]({%slug raddocking-panes-radpane%}) class.
+There aren't any functional or visual differences between the RadDocumentPane and the RadPane.
+The RadDocumentPane exists to simplify the distinguishing between document panes and tool panes for the developer.

 To learn more about __RadDocumentPane__ take a look at the __RadPane__'s [Overview]({%slug raddocking-panes-radpane%}) topic, since all of the characteristics and functionalities of the __RadPane__ are also valid for the RadDocumentPane.